MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-microservices/aks-microservices-content.md

 - Kubernetes RBAC controls permissions to the Kubernetes API.
 For example, creating pods and listing pods are actions that can be authorized (or denied) to a user through Kubernetes RBAC.
 To assign Kubernetes permissions to users, you create *roles* and *role bindings*:

   - A Role is a set of permissions that apply within a namespace.
-Permissions are defined as verbs (get, update, create, delete) on resources (pods, deployments, etc.).
+Permissions are defined as verbs (get, update, create, delete) on resources (pods, deployments, and so on).

   - A RoleBinding assigns users or groups to a Role.